wozniakpl/copy-pasta-text/README.md

-# Copy-Pasta
+# Copy-Pasta-Text

 Hey there 👋!
-Welcome to Copy-Pasta.
+Welcome to Copy-Pasta-Text.
 Ever needed to copy the content of files in VS Code directly to your clipboard?
 Now you can!

 ## Features